Ordering Books and Films

 If your department wishes to review its periodical list you can contact your liaison for a list of currently subscribed titles with prices.

-You can also request pricing for new titles you are considering from your librarian liaison or from Sharon Clayton, but remember titles over $250 cannot be added without dropping something else.
+You can also request pricing for new titles you are considering from your librarian liaison, but remember titles over $250 cannot be added without dropping something else.